 Also, in keeping with the company's commitment to active engagement, company founder and president, Steven Wallace continued the active mentoring of a fledgling social enterprises founded by a Brown University undergraduates.
 This association is overseen by Brown University's Social Innovation Initiatives office of the Howard R. Swearer Center for Public Service.
 To learn more, please visit: http://brown.edu/academics/college/special-programs/public-service/social-innovation-initiative/home.
-Start-ups include one in India that uses a new food product to combat anemia and Rainwater for Humanity, which won a \$25,000 business plan competition from the Ford Foundation.
+Start-ups include a company that developed inventory maintenance and repair software for high-tech medical diagnostic and treatment devices.
+The student team from Brown tested engaged in beta testing in Tanzania and Ghana during the summer of 2014.

-In addition, Wallace came to campus to join panel discussions and work with students and Social Innovation Initiative staff.
+In addition, Wallace came to campus on two occasions to deliver guest lectures and work with students and Social Innovation Initiative staff.